fieldtrip/website/faq/fiducial.md

 ---
 title: How should I specify the fiducials for electrode realignment?
+category: faq
-tags: [faq, electrode, eeg, fiducial]
+tags: [electrode, eeg, fiducial]
 ---

 # How should I specify the fiducials for electrode realignment?